▶️ Madras' first permanent homeless shelter officially up and running

 “The case management function is like an air traffic controller if you will, but it’s an important function that we’ve never had before because that’s part of moving the needle toward helping those who want to make progress in their life, has the opportunity to connect with resources that can support them,” Mitchell said.

-Michell says this was all possible thanks to the city, which raised nearly all of the 4.2 million dollars it took to build the shelter, and the county’s Faith Based Network, which is now taking control of the operations.
+Mitchell said this was all possible thanks to the city, which raised nearly all of the $4.2 million it took to build the shelter, and the county’s Faith Based Network, which is now taking control of the operations.

 Operation hours are 6 p.m. – 7 a.m.